SukeLuo/SukeLuo.github.io/dataviz3.md

 ![](/sketch1.jpg)

 In this sketch, I put different data into two separate graphs, so they have clearer labels on the y-axis.
 I change the color of home value from 2000 into grey, since I want to highlight the drastical home value increase in 2016.
 My redesign version have clean backgrounds now after I remove some grids line.
 The different data would not interfere with each other since their labels of the y-axis are not in the same unit.
-I also change the titles for both graph, one focus on numbers of home value, another focus on the percentage changes.
+The original data visualization mixed the value and percentage together.
+I think it is a little bit confusing and mislead.
+So I  change the titles for both graph, one focus on numbers of home value, another focus on the percentage changes.
+I think this change will make the audience feel that the graph is clean and the contents are clear and intuitive.

 ## 3. Test the Solution